markclements/website/non-adaptive_proc.md

 *****

-Before class review [youtube introduction to the genetic drift applet](http://www.youtube.com/watch?v=B5M_C8gBvYo) and use the [Java Genetic Drift applet](http://darwin.eeb.uconn.edu/simulations/jdk1.0/drift.html) to answer the questions (above):
+Before class review [youtube introduction to the genetic drift applet](http://www.youtube.com/watch?v=B5M_C8gBvYo) and use the [Java Genetic Drift applet](http://darwin.eeb.uconn.edu/simulations/jdk1.0/drift.html) to answer the questions (below):

-Use 20 experiments for each population size (N)(from 10 to 250) **and plot the frequency of allele loss as a function of population size** after 100 generations.
+Use 20 experiments for each population size (N)(from 10 to 250) **plot the frequency of allele loss as a function of population size** after 100 generations.
+Bring this to class.

 - To do this you will need to determine the number of times that one or the other allele is lost for each 100 generations.
 Call that number L, and the frequency of allele loss f~L~.
 Then f~L~ = L/20.